 - Finely chopped coriander leaves for garnish

-Wash & soak the Green Moong Dal in water for 30 minutes.
+- Wash & soak the Green Moong Dal in water for 30 minutes.1 cup Green Moong Dal /Sabut Moong Dal

-Now, drain the soaked water and pressure cook the dal with 2 cups of water, salt and a drizzle of Mustard oil.
+- Now, drain the soaked water and pressure cook the dal with 2 cups of water, salt, and a drizzle of Mustard oil.
 Allow it to whistle once only.
-Turn off the heat and allow the pressure cooker to cool on its own.
+Turn off the heat and allow the pressure cooker to cool on its own.2 cups of Water, Salt to Taste

-Now, heat the ghee/oil in a pan and temper it with hing/asafoetida, cumin seeds and chopped green chilies.
-As they splutter, add the cooked green moong dal and mix it well.
+- Now, heat the ghee/oil in a pan and temper it with hing/asafoetida, cumin seeds, and chopped green chilies.
+As they splutter, add the onion-tomato masala mix and fry till it’s cooked.3 tbsp Ghee or Refined Oil.
+Avoid Ghee if Vegan, ¼ tsp Hing or Asafoetida, ½ tsp Cumin Seeds, 2 Green Chillies

 This post was first published on November 1, 2019, and later republished on April 23, 2023 with new images and a more elaborate description of the recipe.